vpp-dev/vpp-release-notes/README.md

 @page release_notes_2506 Release notes for VPP 25.06

-More than 131 commits since the previous release, including 51 fixes.
+More than 135 commits since the previous release, including 53 fixes.

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 25.06 release, generated as on Tue Apr  1 02:51:18 UTC 2025.
+These are the *DRAFT* release notes for the upcoming VPP 25.06 release, generated as on Wed Apr  2 02:39:41 UTC 2025.

 HIGHLIGHTS-PLACEHOLDER